Whole Buildings

 Opportunities

 Projects that are broadly available to populations that have been underserved or hard to reach though existing operational performance technologies are highly valued.
-Feedback mechanisms that produce behavioral energy savings that can show viability for future programs would also garner significant interest.

 Barriers